Jam tarts

 2

 In a food processor (large enough to cope with the quantities) add the flour, sugar, butter and lard, and whizz until the mixture resembles breadcrumbs.
-You can also do this by hand, but I find that in a food processor its quicker and cleaner.

 3